cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

           start: npm start
 ```

+{% note success Try it out%}
+To try out the example above yourself, fork the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example project and place the above GitHub Action configuration in `.github/workflows/main.yml`.
+{% endnote %}

+**How this action works:**

+- On *push* to this repository, this job will provision and start GitHub-hosted Ubuntu Linux instance for running the outlined `steps` for the declared `cypress-run` job within the `jobs` section of the configuration.
+- The {% url "GitHub checkout Action" https://github.com/marketplace/actions/checkout %} is used to checkout our code from our GitHub repository.
+- Finally, our Cypress GitHub Action will:
+  - Install npm dependencies
+  - Build the project (`npm run build`)
+  - Start the project web server (`npm start`)
+  - Run the Cypress tests within our GitHub repository within Electron.

 # Chrome and Firefox with Cypress Docker Images

 GitHub Actions provides the option to specify a container image for the job.
 Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI.

 Below we add the `container` attribute using a {% url "Cypress Docker Image" https://github.com/cypress-io/cypress-docker-images %} built with Google Chrome and Firefox.
-This allows us to run the tests in Firefox by passing the `browser: firefox` attribute to the {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %}.
+For example, this allows us to run the tests in Firefox by passing the `browser: firefox` attribute to the {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %}.

 ```yaml
 name: Cypress Tests using Cypress Docker Image